matthieu-bt/business-guide/source/integrations/google.rst

 - Select your **Admin account** from the list

 Google Drive admins will need Skribble API credentials (username and API key) to proceed.
-You can get these from the person in charge of Skribble Business in your company. `Skribble Business admins click here for guidance`_
+You can get these from the person in charge of Skribble Business in your company.
+Skribble Business admins: `click here for guidance`_

-  .. _Skribble Business admins click here for guidance: https://docs.skribble.com/business-admin/api/apicreate.html
+  .. _Click here for guidance: https://docs.skribble.com/business-admin/api/apicreate.html

 - Enter **Skribble API credentials** (username and API key)